lagzya-dev/Oxide.Ext.Discord/Docs/Generated/Oxide.Ext.Discord/Libraries/Placeholders/DiscordPlaceholders.md

 # RegisterPlaceholder&lt;TData,TResult&gt; method (5 of 7)

-Registers a placeholder of type {T}
+Registers a placeholder that will pull type T from [`PlaceholderData`](./PlaceholderData.md).
+The datakey for T will be the T.GetType().Name Type T will be passed into the callback function and will expect a TResult to be returned from that function.

 ```csharp
 public void RegisterPlaceholder<TData, TResult>(Plugin plugin, string placeholder,